jacebenson/cedar/docs/docs/typescript/generated-types.md

 `
 ```

-Redwood generates types for both the data returned from the query and the query's variables.
+Cedar generates types for both the data returned from the query and the query's variables.
 These generated types will use the query's name—in this case, `FindBlogPostQuery`—so you can import them like this:

 ```ts title="web/src/components/BlogPostCell.tsx"